-I am currently a postdoctoral fellow in the Department of Comparative Linguistics at the University of Zurich, where I teach and research the cognitive constraints that shape language structure using a variety of corpus and experimental methods.
+I am currently a postdoctoral fellow in the Department of Comparative Language Science at the University of Zurich, where I teach and research the cognitive constraints that shape language structure using a variety of corpus and experimental methods.
 In particular, I investigate the impact of individual learning biases on cross-linguistic regularities in morphological paradigms and morpheme order.

 I was previously a postdoctoral Research Assistant at the Centre for Language Evolution in Edinburgh on Kenny Smith's ERC project entitled "The Evolution of Linguistic Complexity", where we explored how pressures imposed on the user during learning and communication drive the evolution of linguistic complexity.
 To further explore the nature of these pressures in language evolution, we collaborated with the Laboratoire de Psychologie Cognitive (Aix‐Marseille Université) to investigate the mechanisms driving cumulative cultural evolution as well as regularity extraction across human and non-human primates.
 I was also a collaborator in Jennifer Culbertson's ERC project "Syntax Shaped By Cognition", where we used artificial language learning experiments to investigate the cognitive constraints underlying typological universals in morpheme order.